diwashrestha/diwash_shrestha/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am Data Scientist at Reduct Nepal, Transcription and Translation company.
-I am also a Educator and Co-Founder of [RNepal Community ](https://www.facebook.com/RUGNepal), Gold [Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/) and Microsoft Innovative Educator.
+I am Data Scientist at Reduct Nepal, Transcription and Translation company where I build data infrastructure and extract data insights to support decision making.
+My areas of expertise include analytics, data visualization and data-driven software development.

-I like to process data and share the knowledge and insights using visualization, infographics and web application.
-My area of specialty is data analysis, data visualization and data-driven software development.
-I do quite a bit of community work and public speaking, you can find me in Kathmandu organizing and participating in community tech events.
+My hobbies are reading 📚books, 🖍️drawing, playing 🕹️games.
+I also enjoy learning about technology related to Data Science and sharing my knowledge.
+You can find me in Kathmandu organizing and participating in community tech events.